webuild-consortium/wp4-trust-group/task2-trust-framework/credential-catalog-and-issuer-constraints.md

 # Comprehensive Evidence and References: Credential Catalogues, EAA, and QEAA

 This document compiles all evidence, references, and text about credential catalogues, catalogue of attestations, EAA (Electronic Attestation of Attributes), and QEAA (Qualified Electronic Attestation of Attributes) found in the EUDI Wallet Architecture and Reference Framework.
+It also covers mechanisms used to prevent unallowed credential type issuance by bogus credential issuers, including the use of Trusted Lists and registration certificates to configure which Credential Issuers are authorized to issue specific attestation types.

 ---